 The Department of Online and Digital Education collaborates with ITS to provide access to the Learning Management System, Canvas.
-Within Canvas, the office provides access to Adjust All, a plugin that allows for easy date changing; Turnitin, an online plagiarism software; a course evaluation tool; Cranium Café, an online platform to connect with Counselors; NetTutor, online tutoring; the Course Evaluation tool; and Panopto, an interactive video service platform.
-ODE is also implementing the Student Readiness module provided by OEI to support students in determining their level of preparedness for an online class.
-The office also supports connection of Software as a Service (SaaS), products purchased by the campus (e.g. Microsoft Office 365) or by specific academic divisions and departments (e.g. publisher materials) that connect to Canvas through the Learning Tools Interoperability (LTI) standard in order to safely and securely transmit student records between different tools and the Canvas LMS.
+Within Canvas, the office provides access to a plugin that allows for easy date changing; an online plagiarism software; an online platform to connect with Counselors; online tutoring; a course evaluation tool; and an interactive video service platform.
+ODE is also implementing the Student Readiness module provided by OEI to support students in determining their level of preparedness for an online class.3 The office also supports connection of Software as a Service (SaaS), video conferencing (e.g., WebEx, ConferZoom), products purchased by the campus (e.g. Microsoft Office 365) or by specific academic divisions and departments (e.g. publisher materials) that connect to Canvas through the Learning Tools Interoperability (LTI) standard in order to safely and securely transmit student records between different tools and the Canvas LMS.

-Distance Education Advisory Committee (DEAC)
+Online and Digital Education Advisory Committee (ODEAC)

-The Distance Education Advisory Committee (DEAC) was adopted as a subcommittee of the Academic Senate in 2017 to foster closer ties with the faculty and to be more responsive to their needs.
-Previous to 2017 DEAC was a campus advisory committee.
-DEAC is comprised of faculty representatives from Academic Divisions and Counseling, administrators, and staff that meet regularly to advise, recommend, discuss, and evaluate educational technology, policy on use of educational technology, and educational technology needs and ideas that directly effect and support distance education at El Camino.
-The work of the committee provides direction to faculty in designing courses to be taught online or in hybrid modalities.
-DEAC is led by the Distance Education Faculty Coordinator, who sets the agenda, and works with the Educational Policies Committee and Academic Senate, the Director of the Library & Learning Resources, academic division deans, and the Vice President of Academic Affairs to make sure that all polices are vetted via the collegial consultation process.
-DEAC has an Academic Senate liaison who transmits priorities and concerns between the Academic Senate and DEAC.
-DEAC and the Department of Online and Distance Education through this partnership receive feedback and support from the Academic Senate on certification training for teachers preparing to teach online, and methods for evaluating online courses.
+The Online and Digital Education Advisory Committee (ODEAC), formerly named Distance Education Advisory Committee (DEAC), was adopted as a subcommittee of the Academic Senate in 2017 to foster closer ties with the faculty and to be more responsive to their needs.
+Previous to 2017, the previously named, DEAC was a campus advisory committee.
+ODEAC is comprised of faculty representatives from Academic Divisions and Counseling, administrators, and staff that meet regularly to advise, recommend, discuss, and evaluate educational technology, policy on use of educational technology, and educational technology needs and ideas that directly effect and support distance education at El Camino.
+The work of the committee provides direction to faculty in designing courses to be taught in online or hybrid modalities.
+ODEAC is led by the Distance Education Faculty Coordinator, who sets the agenda, and works with the Educational Policies Committee and Academic Senate, the Director of the Library & Learning Resources, academic division deans, and the Vice President of Academic Affairs to make sure that all policies are vetted via the collegial consultation process.
+ODEAC has an Academic Senate liaison who transmits priorities and concerns between the Academic Senate and ODEAC.
+ODEAC and the Department of Online and Digital Education through this partnership receive feedback and support from the Academic Senate on certification training for teachers preparing to teach online, and methods for evaluating online and hybrid courses.

-&lt;sup>3 A full list of the Software that ODE offers is available on the Online Resources page.
+3 A full list of the Software that ODE offers is available on the Online Resources page.

-The Distance Education Advisory Committee (DEAC) proposes policies related to online and digital education, such as: regular and substantive interaction, accessibility, federal, state, and accreditation standards, enrollment and student performance tracking, faculty feedback surveys, student satisfaction surveys, and effective instruction.
-Recommendations from DEAC are presented to the Academic Senate.
+The Online and Digital Education Advisory Committee (ODEAC) proposes policies related to online and digital education, such as: regular and substantive interaction, accessibility, federal, state, and accreditation standards, enrollment and student performance tracking, faculty feedback surveys, student satisfaction surveys, and effective instruction.
+Recommendations from ODEAC are presented to the Academic Senate.